johnwalicki/iot-gw-solutions-1/README.md

 This is a sample client for Intel Gateway Solutions for the IoT development kits

-Using the this code and the recipe [Connect an Intel® IoT Gateway to IBM Watson IoT Platform ](https://developer.ibm.com/recipes/tutorials/connect-an-intel-iot-gateway-to-iot-foundation/) listed on https://developer.ibm.com/iot/recipes/, you can quickly showcase how one can connect a Intel IoT Gateway to IBM Watson IoT Platform (WIoTP).
+Using the code and the recipe [Connect an Intel® IoT Gateway to IBM Watson IoT Platform ](https://developer.ibm.com/recipes/tutorials/connect-an-intel-iot-gateway-to-iot-foundation/) listed on https://developer.ibm.com/iot/recipes/, you can quickly showcase how one can connect a Intel IoT Gateway to IBM Watson IoT Platform (WIoTP).

 All one needs to do, is to, run a python script which actually sends the cpu utilisation data to the IBM Watson IoT Platform service at http://internetofthings.ibmcloud.com